December 12, 1913

 We futurists teach contempt for the audience.

-With the inception of the Futurist serata, the artist was reconfigured “as a performer within a public space” and “art-making became a form of theater” (Hayden 16-17).
-As the Futurist artist’s role shifted “from creator to innovator, inventor, and visionary”—an instigator intent on shattering traditions and conventions—his attitude toward audience became more oppositional and contemptuous: “the Futurist artist was remade as a relentless, often obstreperous vocal performer—a voice interrupting and disrupting public discourse” (16).
-The audience was reconfigured in the process, transformed into the target, object, and conquest of the virile, theatrical Futurist artist.
+The Futurist serata reconfigured the artist “as a performer within a public space” and “art-making became a form of theater” (Hayden 16-17).
+As the Futurist artist’s role shifted “from creator to innovator, inventor, and visionary,” as he assumed the role of instigator intent on shattering traditions and conventions, his attitude toward audience became more oppositional and contemptuous: “the Futurist artist was remade as a relentless, often obstreperous vocal performer—a voice interrupting and disrupting public discourse” (16).
+The audience was reconfigured in the process, transformed into the target, object, and conquest of the Futurist performance artist.

-In his 1916 “Dynamic and Synoptic Declamation,” Marinetti boasts of his “experience of the femininity of crowds and weakness of their collective virginity in the course of forcing futurist free verse upon them” (220).
+In his 1916 “Dynamic and Synoptic Declamation,” Marinetti boasts of his “experience of the femininity of crowds and weakness of their collective virginity in the course of forcing futurist free verse upon them” (Rainey 220).
 He characterizes his approach as an erotic seduction:

 The Folly of La Folla